< Note: This page includes Horror, Thriller, and Psychodrama >

 A sleazy, low-low-budget psychodrama that Michael Weldon’s Psychotronic Video Guide recommends as a “Who’s Who of Florida exploitation,” “very funny bizarro,” and “surefire cult movie material.”
-Aunt Martha (Zwick) is a controlling bitch-daddy, real name Paul.
-He’s incognito and on the lam with his friend—probably lover—Stanley (Lawrence a/k/a Crawford) who is posing as nephew.
+Aunt Martha (Abe Zwick) is a controlling bitch-daddy, real name Paul.
+He’s incognito and on the lam with his friend—probably lover—Stanley (Scott Lawrence) who is posing as nephew.
 They hide out in suburban Miami where the sun is glaring and the neighbors are nosy.
 Stanley hangs with hippies, freaking out when a girl tries to make it with him.
 The violence is shown in negative for a “trippy” effect and the score is jazzy.
 Its title positions Sometimes Aunt Martha Does Dreadful Things among psychobiddy movies like Whatever Happened to Baby Jane?
 (1962), What Ever Happened to Aunt Alice?
 (1969), and What’s the Matter with Helen?
 (1971).
-As memorable as its title is, it’s destined to find its way to DVD sooner or later.
-For now get it on VHS or check YouTube.
 It may not be trying to be a “gay film,” like The Pink Angels (1972), yet in hindsight it succeeds in a fascinating way.
 A must-see for trash cinema fans.
 On DVD as of 2015, from Vinegar Syndrome.

 Squirm (1976) dir.
 Jeff Lieberman